Levelled Little Books for Grades K–6 build knowledge and understanding of Indigenous culture and traditions while developing literacy skills.

 Access professional development videos and documents for teaching support.

 The Indigenous Education Coalition (IEC) is a nonprofit education organization in Southern Ontario comprised of 12 communities that include Anishinaabe, Haudenosaunee, and Lenape Nations as well as two Friendship Centres.
-The IEC is committed to providing culturally relevant educational opportunities and support to communities and First Nations schools.
-To support this commitment and share First Nations stories in classrooms across Canada, the IEC has partnered with Nelson Education to bring you and your students the Circle of Life series.
+To share First Nations stories in classrooms across Canada, the IEC has partnered with Nelson to bring students the Circle of Life series.

-Each Circle of Life set of Little Books is supported by a Teacher eSupport DVD that includes:
+Each Circle of Life set of Little Books is supported by an Online Teaching Centre that includes: